RocketChat/Rocket.Chat/app/search/README.md

 This module enables search for messages and other things within Rocket.Chat.
 It provides the basic infrastructure for *Search Providers*, which enables everybody to easily add another search (e.g. with special functions) to the Rocket.Chat infrastructure.
-In addition it provides a defautl implementation based on MongoDB.
+In addition it provides a default implementation based on MongoDB.

 ### Providers